 KETTERING v.
+LOUGHBOROUGH

-LOUGHEOROUGH Played at Kettering before 3,000 spectators in indifferent weather.
+Played at Kettering before 3,000 spectators in indifferent weather.
 All the scoring was done in the first half.
-M'Main obtained Ket-tering's first goal three minutes from the start, the same player being responsible for the second half an hour later.
-Just on the interval Ward got by the home backs and scored Loughborough's one and only goal.
-The second half was hely contested, but no point was reg stered, time being called just as Loughborough had forced a corner.
+M'Main obtained Kettering's first goal three minutes from the start, the same player being responsible for the second half an hour later.
+Just on the interval Ward got by the home backs and scored L'ughborough's one and only goal.
+The second half was helly contested, but no point was reg stered, time being called just as Loughborough had forced a corner.
 Kottering now have to meet Leicester Fosse.
-Referee, Mr. Tillotson, Birmingham.
-Teams:--KEITERING.-Perkins (goal), Toseland and Draper (backs), Pell, Bali, and Mablestone (half-backs), Whitehouse and Ashworth (right), M'Main (centre), Miller and Diron (left).
-LOUGHEOROUGH.-Monteith (goal), Berry and Swift (backs), Rose, Middleton, and Hamilton (half-backs), Mellors and Dick-son (right), Clark (centre), Bull and W. Ward (left).
-Sporting Life.
-25 November 1895
+Referce, Mr. Tillotson, Birmingham.
+Teams:-

+KEITERING.-Perkins (goal), Toseland and Draper (backs), 'Pell, Ball, and Mablestone (half-backs), Whitehouse and Ashworth (right), M'Main (centre), Miller and Dixon (left).

+LOUGHBOROUGH.-Monteith (goal), Berry and Swift (backs), Rose, Middleton, and Hamilton (half-backs), Mellors and Dickson (right), Clark (centre), Bull and W. Ward (left).

 KIMBERLEY v.
 LEICESTER FOSSE.

 At Kimberley, before 2,000 spectators.
 Leicester early displayed superior form, but they failed to break through the home defence until near the close of the first half.
-Then M'Arthur charged Kim-perley's goal keeper through, but the home players immediately equalised.
+Then M'Arthur charged Kimperley's goal keeper through, but the home players immediately equalised.
 M'Arthur obtained a second goal for the visitors, who led at half-time by two to one.
-In the second half Leicester Posse had much the best of matters, and gained another point, Rowley putting the ball through his own goal, and the result was-Lei-cester Posse, three goals; Kimberley, none.
+In the second half Leicester Fosse had much the best of matters, and gained another point, Rowley putting the ball through his own goal, and the result was-Leicester Fosse, three goals; Kimberley, none.

 LEICESTER FOSSE v.
 KETTERING.

-Although this cup match at Levester on Saturday w.s considered to be little short of a certainty for the Fosse Club, but so well did the Kettering representatives acquit themselves, that, after a hard g.me the visitors obtained their first entry into the cup comjetiton pro.er, and likewise maintained their this season's unbroken re-cord of successes.
+Although this cup match at Leicester on Saturday w.s considered to be little short of a certainty for the Fosse Club, but so well did the Kettering representatives acquit themselves, that, after a hard g.me the visitors obtained their first entry into the cup competition pro, er, and likewise maintained their this season's unbroken record of successes.
 Some 3,000 spectators witnessed the game, the outcome of which furnished the greatest surprise ever experienced in connection with football in the Leicester district.
-What is the more valuable feature is the fact that Kettering owe their victory to no fluke, for on the ninety minutes' play, they were undoultedly tens in front of their opponents, who on their own ground have never teen seen to worse advantage.
+What is the more valuable feature is the fact that Kettering owe their victory to no fluke, for on the ninety minutes' play, they were undoubtedly tons in front of their opponents, who on their own ground have never been seen to worse advantage.
 Both clubs were represented by their full strength.
-Kettering winning the toss, hud the advantage of the wind in the first half, and below alto a hyde her in progress five minutes.
-Whitehouse beat the house custodian with a clever shot.
-Thus early the visitors were displaying combination much superior to that of the home side, whose movements were file neutly exceedingly faulty.
+Kettering winning the toos, had the advantage of the wind in the first half, and be ore play had been in progress five minutes, Whitehouse beat the home custodian with a ciever shot.
+Thus early the visitors were displaying combination much superior to that of the home side, whose movements were fice nently exceedingly faulty.
 Davies, however, having kicked well down, Trainer took up the running and equalised with a fine shot, which Perkins had no chance of saving.
-The visitors, how-ever, would not be denied : they attacked with renewed vigoor, and with a pass from Diron, Ashworth got the ball pas: Thiaves.
+The visitors, however, would not be denied; they attacked with renewed vigour, and with a pass from Dixon, Ashworth got the ball past Thraves.
 The interval was called with Kettering leading by two goals to one.
-Play again softled down fast, and froquent fouls against the Forse led up to a smart attack on their goal.
-Then another combined effort on the part of the lows marvellous how Perkins stopped a terrible shot from McArthur.
-All their efforts to draw level, how-ever, we of full explicit remained : Kettering, two goals ; Leicester Fosse, one. ing backs, and the Leicester Fosse, one.
+Play again settled down fast, and frequent fouls against the Fosse led up to a smart attack on their goal.
+Then another combined effort on the part of the losse all but brought about the downfall of the Kettering goal, for it was marvellous how Perkins stopped a terrible shot from McArthur.
+All their efforts to draw level, however, were futile against the safe defensive operations of the visiting backs, and the result remained: Kettering, two goals; Leicester Fosse, one. ing backs, and the Leicester Fosse, one.